samantsunil/data-generator/README.md

-# Data Stream Generator for Kafka Messaging Service
+# Data Stream Generator for Kafka Service
 Data generator is a maven application for generating data streams as IoT data events using Apache Kafka producer API.
 This project is build using following tools and technologies.

 - JDK - 1.8